RIM HPLV Monitoring Scheme (VIC)

 Eligibility

-To participate in a RIM HPLV Monitoring Scheme, transport operators must conform with the requirements specified within an applicable Class 3 permit, available on the NHVR website.
+To participate in the scheme, transport operators must conform with the requirements specified within an applicable Class 3 permit, available on the NHVR website.
 The permit describes eligible vehicles for the scheme and any characteristics of those vehicles.

 How to enrol